Nimo

 Important points to keep in mind

-Covalent bonding = sharing electron pairs so atoms obtain full outer shells.
+Covalent bonding = sharing electron pairs to achieve full outer shells.

-Single bond = one shared pair (shown as a line); double = two pairs; triple = three pairs.
+Single bond = one shared pair (shown as a line); double bond = two pairs; triple bond = three pairs.

-Dot-and-cross diagrams show origin of electrons; draw only outer-shell electrons.
+Dot-and-cross diagrams show electron origins; only outer-shell electrons are represented.

-Count atom symbols in a model or diagram to obtain the molecular formula.
+Count atom symbols in diagrams to deduce the molecular formula.

 H forms 1 bond, O forms 2, N forms 3, C forms 4, Cl forms 1 (typical patterns).

-Small molecules usually have low melting/boiling points due to weak intermolecular forces.
+Small molecules typically exhibit low melting and boiling points due to weak intermolecular forces.

-Hydrogen bonding (in H2O and NH3) increases boiling point compared with similar-sized molecules.
+Hydrogen bonding (in H2O and NH3) raises boiling points compared to similar-sized molecules.

-Line-bond diagrams simplify structures and are preferred for quick formula deduction.
+Line-bond diagrams simplify structures for quick formula deduction.

-Discrete molecules have fixed molecular formulae; networks (e.g., diamond) do not.
+Discrete molecules have fixed molecular formulae; giant networks do not.

 Built with v0